dassana-io/enterprise-docs/docs/query/SLQ.md

 ### Schema Reference

-`$schema` and `$app` are references to the meta-column for the document's schema/app_id.
+`$schema` and `$source` are references to the meta-column for the document's schema/source_id.
 It is useful for multi-schema queries.

 Examples: